SangchoKim/SantosTrack/README.md

 # SantosTrack

-> This repository is operated for the purpose of containing what has been studied so far
+> This repository is operated for the purpose of containing what has been studied so far.

 ## Index
 * [DataStucture](https://github.com/SangchoKim/SantosTrack/tree/master/dataStructure)